ehsanYaghoti/currency-converter/README.md

 > Currency Converter is developed with pure html css typesctipt

-# Currency Converter
+# About

-The Currency Convertor app with pure html css and typescript that convert currencies and vice versa
+The Currency Convertor app that convert currencies and vice versa and show in arbitrary amount

 ## Welcome! 👋